Skip to content

 Violations produce compiler errors:

-Protected column 'order_count' was removed
+error[E013]: protected column 'order_count' has been removed

 Add contract validation to your CI pipeline: